Introduction

 In the image below, you will see that Fluke calibration certificates state:

-This practice is used by other laboratories.
-However, in some cases, it has been interpreted by several assessors as a statement of conformity.
-If you want to use a similar process, make sure to be careful.
+There are other accredited laboratories that provide results without statements of conformity.
+However, some assessors have interpreted the use of a symbol to identify an out of tolerance result as a statement of conformity.
+If you want to use a similar process, be careful.
 You may still receive a deficiency.

 How to Implement These Decision Rules in Your Laboratory

 If you do not want to provide statements of conformity in your test or calibration reports, consider adding the statement below to your certificates.
-Remember to not provide any information in your reports that may be considered a statement of conformity.
+Remember, do not provide any information in your reports that may be considered a statement of conformity.

 Communicating Decision Rules Your Customer